SeawardDread/udacity-nanodegree-prog-for-ds/README.md

 ### Bikeshare Data Exploration Project

 ### Description
 The purpose of this Python app is to explore bikeshare data for three cities: Chicago, NYC and Washington.
 It first asks the user to filter the available data, then gives a summary of the filtered data to the user.
+The program then gives the user the option to view the raw data, 5 lines at a time.

 ### Files used
 bikeshare.py